 Patrick Alan Wagner

-Patrick has entered his first year with Wagner & Wagner Attorneys at Law as a practicing attorney (having just passed the Bar Exam in October).
-As a junior associate with the firm, Pat has been quickly developing his practice skills in all of the Firm’s areas of practice.
+Patrick has been with Wagner & Wagner Attorneys at Law as a practicing attorney since 2017.
+As an associate with the firm, Pat has been primarily focused on litigation.
 Before coming to Wagner & Wagner Attorneys at Law, he attended the University of Memphis Cecil C. Humphreys School of Law in Memphis, Tennessee, where he gained a plethora of experience practicing under a limited student license through the University’s Elder Law clinic.

 Pat did not originally intend to go into the legal career field.
 In fact, his original plan in early undergraduate school was to attend medical school and eventually become a clinical neurologist.
 However, as undergraduate school progressed, he realized more and more that the medical profession was not for him.
 His true path into the legal profession began when his grandfather, Joseph C. Wagner (1915-2012), passed away in the summer of 2012.
 “Papa Joe” Wagner was a founding member of the firm and also his life-long idol/role-model.
 His passing in 2012 sparked a fierce desire in Patrick to honor his grandfather by following in his footsteps.
 Although he thoroughly enjoyed (and still enjoys) the sciences, Pat saw that he could be much more effective in serving both individuals and his community through the position of an attorney rather than that of a medical doctor.